Extend Discounts¶

 Implement custom condition¶

-Now, create the condition by creating a class implementing the DiscountConditionInterface
+Create the condition by creating a class implementing the DiscountConditionInterface:

-For each condition class you must create a dedicated condition factory, a class implementing the \Ibexa\Discounts\Repository\DiscountCondition\DiscountConditionFactoryInterface
+For each custom condition class, you must create a dedicated condition factory, a class implementing the \Ibexa\Discounts\Repository\DiscountCondition\DiscountConditionFactoryInterface inteface.

 This allows you to create conditions when working in the context of the Symfony service container.